audunf/extract_text_from_video_image_data/duckdb-analysis.md

     d.Text1, -- Include original text for ROI1
     d.ROI2,
     d.Text2, -- Include original text for ROI2
-    d.diff_total_ms, -- Show the raw difference in milliseconds -- Correctly calculate minute, second, and millisecond components from the total ms difference -- 1.
+    r5.Text5, -- Include original text for ROI5 (will be NULL if ROI5 doesn't exist for this frame) d.diff_total_ms, -- Show the raw difference in milliseconds -- Correctly calculate minute, second, and millisecond components from the total ms difference -- 1.
 Calculate total whole seconds